-The group leases certain plant and equipment, and motor vehicles from non-related parties under finance leases.
+The group leases certain motor vehicles from non-related parties under finance leases.
 The lease agreements do not have renewal clauses but provide the group with options to purchase the leased assets at nominal values at the end of the lease term.

-The carrying amounts of plant and equipment and motor vehicles held under finance leases are A\$nil (2016: A\$29,000) and A\$182,000 (2016: A\$35,000) respectively at the reporting date.
+The carrying amounts of motor vehicles held under finance leases are A\$144,000 (2017: A\$182,000) at the reporting date.

-The company also subleases some of its office and warehouse space to related and non-related parties.
+The company previously subleased some of its office and warehouse space to related and non-related parties.
 The subleases have varying terms and expiry dates.

-Note 32.
+Note 33.
 Related party transactions